4ndyfix/dir_walker/README.md

 Dir::Walker.walk(ENV["HOME"]) do |path|
   if File.directory? path
     if File.basename(path).starts_with?(".")
-      Dir::Walker.prune # Don't look any further into this directory. end else
+      Dir::Walker.prune_path # Don't look any further into this directory. end else
     total_size += File.size(path)